 - Parts made of expensive materials, e.g. titanium.

 - Parts with many and/or complex manufacturing steps

 - Parts with long delivery time

-- Parts where the weight, flow or temperature play an important role
+- Parts where the ease of cleaning, weight, flow or temperature play an important role

 Be aware that a part does not have to meet all search criteria to have the 3D Print potential.

 If you are interested in discovering your company's financial potential with industrial 3D printing, we would love to stop by for a free and non-binding introductory meeting.